gskeats/ComputerVision/Project3/README.md

 Proj3 objective:
-to identify illegal gold mining operations using satellite data
+-to identify and annotate agricultural activity in satellite data imagery -try to apply any succesful agricultural classifiers to illegal gold mining since agriculture has more data for training and testing

 components:
--feature extraction to identify the location/ area of the gold mines -identify continued activity at the location over time -use blob detection on the tailing piles near these gold mineswq -function to compute the probability that a given prediction is accurate
+-chop large satellite images and identify areas of agricultural activity and an equal number without any activity -use lbp since agriculture is often identifiable by straight lines/edges that infrequently appear in nature without human intervention
+-try HOG since there might be interesting gradient distributions for these images